 Most payment gateways allow you to set up shipping options.
-You can give customers a variety of options, including standard postal delivery or faster delivery through an express shipping service such as FedEx or UPS.
+You can give customers various options, including standard postal delivery or faster delivery through an express shipping service such as FedEx or UPS.

-When selecting shipping options, keep in mind that you still need to physically ship the item.
+When selecting shipping options, remember that you still need to physically ship the item.
 Find out which options are available in your area.
-If express shipping services are not available, you may need to rely on the postal service.
+If express shipping services are unavailable, you may need to rely on the postal service.

 Determine the cost of shipping your art.
-If you sell paintings, you may need to roll your canvases or use odd-sized packaging so the standard shipping rates may not apply.
-Shipping also tends to cost more when shipping heavy items, such as a large sculpture.
+If you sell paintings, you may need to roll your canvases or use odd-sized packaging, so the standard shipping rates may not apply.
+Shipping also costs more when shipping heavy items, such as a large sculptures.